raember/bash-me/README.md

 parse_args "$@"
 ```
 After this, the binary options have a `true` in their variable, whereas others have the value of the argument to that option.

+## General info
+The following variables can be set on script startup to define the parameters for the help page and the version page:
+* `PROGRAM_NAME`: The name of the program.
+Can be formatted.
+* `VERSION`: The current version of the program.
+Can be formatted.
+* `YEAR`: The year when the program has been written.
+* `FULL_NAME`: The full name of the author.
+* `LICENCE`: The licence text to display.
+Can be formatted.
+* `EXPLANATION`: The use of the program.
+Can be formatted.
+* `USAGE`: The allowed syntaxes to call the program.
+Can be formatted.
+* `DESCRIPTION`: Additional remarks for the end of the help text.
+Can be formatted.